TeamSOBITS/robocup_sobits_open/README.en.md

 [![Issues][issues-shield]][issues-url]
 [![License][license-shield]][license-url]

-# RoboCup SOBITS Open Junior 2025
+# RoboCup SOBITS Open Beginner 2025

-This repository provides various information and competition rules for participants in the RoboCup SOBITS Open Junior competition.
+This repository provides various information and competition rules for participants in the RoboCup SOBITS Open Beginner competition.

 ## Competition Overview

 SOBITS participates annually in the “RoboCup Japan Open @Home League.”
-The RoboCup SOBITS Open Junior is designed to serve as an entry point into robot development, where students gain experience in programming through case study learning.
+The RoboCup SOBITS Open Beginner is designed to serve as an entry point into robot development, where students gain experience in programming through case study learning.

 Participation in this competition is mandatory for all students enrolled in the Hagiwara Lab’s case study course.
 The event will be held during the 15th session of the course.